Acute myeloid leukaemia (AML) prognosis

 Everyone's prognosis is individual

-There are lots of different things that can affect your prognosis, like your age, your general fitness, and the specific type of AML you have.
-But putting them all together to give an idea of your individual prognosis is very complicated, and something only your doctor can do.
+Many different things can affect your prognosis - your age, your general fitness and the specific type of AML you have, for example.
+Putting these things together to give you an idea of your individual prognosis is very complicated.
+So that’s something only your doctor can do.

-Even after taking everything into account, the information your healthcare team gives you will still be quite general.
-It will be based on what’s happened to people similar to you, but people can still have quite different experiences.
+The information your healthcare team gives you will still be quite general, even after taking everything into account.
+Though it will be based on what’s happened to people like you, people can still have quite different experiences.

 Your prognosis can also change as you go through treatment.
-For example, some people that are given a poor prognosis at first might do well on treatment and their outlook could get better.
+For example, some people who are given a poor prognosis at first might do well on treatment and their outlook could get better.

 Survival statistics for AML

 People often want to know about survival rates for acute myeloid leukaemia.
 Survival rates are statistics that show how many people in a large group survive AML for a certain period of time.
 They often tell you how many people survive at least 5 years after diagnosis.
-This is a common way of measuring cancer survival, and it doesn't mean these people only survive 5 years - many people survive longer than this.
+This is a common way of measuring cancer survival.
+It does not mean these people only survive 5 years – many people live for much longer than this.

-Survival statistics are only averages - they can give a rough picture of what happens to large groups of people with AML, but they can't say exactly what will happen to you, as nobody can know that.
-This is why so many people with AML find survival rates unhelpful to focus on.
+Survival statistics are only averages.
+Though they can give a rough picture of what happens to large groups of people with AML, they cannot say exactly what will happen to you, as nobody can know that.
+This is why so many people with AML find it unhelpful to focus on survival rates.

-You might find it difficult understanding or thinking about prognosis.
-Our Support Service is here to talk you through it, offer support, or simply listen.
+You might find it difficult to understand or think about prognosis.
+Please speak to your hospital team or CNS, and remember, our Support Service is here to talk you through it, offer support, or simply listen.

 Below we explain the main things that affect your prognosis.